 Giving judgment for the claimant, the tribunal first decided that the claimant was subject to harassment on account of her beliefs, as she had been subjected to intimidating, hostile, degrading, humiliating or offensive environment.
 In the tribunal's view, the claimant had not been disciplined because of her suggested response to the service user; the real reason being that the claimant held gender critical views.
-The claimant's views were at the root of the way the processes unfolded: the respondent was not simply exercising a normal disciplinary rule in respect of an employee who had sent an email which amounted to misconduct, as there was ample evidence that the claimant was being criticised for her beliefs, which were regarded as equivalent to transphobia.
+60 The claimant's views were at the root of the way the processes unfolded: the respondent was not simply exercising a normal disciplinary rule in respect of an employee who had sent an email which amounted to misconduct, as there was ample evidence that the claimant was being criticised for her beliefs, which were regarded as equivalent to transphobia.

 &lt;sup>57 The JK Rowling post commented on the author's treatment by the Inquisitorial Squad for following the wrong people on Twitter.
 It also looked at the reposting a tweet from an organisation called Mayday with a cartoon showing two women prisoners with one asking the other "what are you in for?" and the other saying "for saying that Ian Huntley is a man", and a post from Fair Play for Women entitled "meet Karen" and referring to Karen as a male prisoner who had committed sexual assaults against women in prison and asking to sign their petition to get the prison policy changed, and a satirical post stating: "Boys that identify as girls to go to Girl Guides.
 Girls that identify as boys to go to Boy Scouts.
-Men that identify as paedophile go to either."
-In terms of free speech versus privacy, it has been established that free speech does not have any trump status over privacy, the outcome depending on the application of proportionality.
+Men that identify as paedophile privacy, the outcome depending on the application of proportionality.